 Contrary to what happens in most popular places of the Riviera Maya, Bacalar has no separate “tourist area” but the famous Seven Colors Lagoon in the village.

 For this reason, I found it one of the most welcoming and “authentic” places.

 I recommend a minimum of two full days to visit Bacalar.

 Bacalar’s lagoon is narrow and long: it measures just over 1 mile wide by 26 miles long.

-Its crystal-clear, calm waters and natural surroundings have made it one of the most popular tourist attractions in the Yucatan Peninsula, and no wonder!
+Its crystal-clear, calm water and natural surroundings have made it one of the most popular tourist attractions in the Yucatan Peninsula, and no wonder!